IanWhitney/designisrefactoring/_posts/2016-02-03-factories.markdown

 end
 {% endhighlight %}

 There are a bunch of other ways in which this class is not Campus-like, but I'll leave those to your imagination.
-The relevant point here is that our inheritance approach can break down. `CollegeInTheSchools` is campus-like enough to satisfy our factory (since it responds to both `name` and `mascot'), but it's not campus-like enough that it should inherit from our `Campus` class.
+The relevant point here is that our inheritance approach can break down. `CollegeInTheSchools` is campus-like enough to satisfy our factory (since it responds to both `name` and `mascot`), but it's not campus-like enough that it should inherit from our `Campus` class.
 However our factory demands that all campus-like classes inherit from `Campus`.

 This is a pickle.